Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 To reduce the number of trainable parameters images where resized to 64x64 pixels for each channel with function *resize_img()* (code lines 356 to 365).

-As part of the experimentation process, images where converted to YUV color space as in [Nvidia paper]( (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)to check performance
+As part of the experimentation process, images where converted to YUV color space as in [Nvidia paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) to check performance.